zzh1161/DSA5204-Group-7/RoeNet/README.md

         return u
     ```
 + For `Schrodinger_2D`, we only save the generated gif in the folder.
 Running the code generates every frame of the simulation.
++ For `network_test`, three files named with `main` are corresponding to the training codes for the three different networks.
+Running the three files gives three different models.
+In the file `error_plot`, we compare the error for the three networks.
+Running it gives the error comparation plot.